 Our da Vinci Surgical System has a lengthy sales and purchase order cycle because it is a major capital item and generally requires the approval of senior management at purchasing institutions.
-We do not plan to maintain a significant inventory of assembled da Vinci Surgical Systems, but rather plan to manufacture these systems after receiving customer orders.
-These factors may contribute to substantial fluctuations in our quarterly operating results, particularly during the periods in which our sales volume is low.
+As a result, we may experience substantial fluctuations in our quarterly operating results, particularly during the periods in which our sales volume is low.
 Because of these fluctuations, it is likely that in some future quarters, our operating results could fall below the expectations of securities analysts or investors.
 If that happens, the market price of our stock would likely decrease.
 These fluctuations also mean that you will not be able to rely upon our operating results in any particular period as an indication of future performance.